RIKEN-BCIL/BCILDCMCONVERT/README.md

 [dcm2niix][], [pydicom][], [nibabel][]

 ### Aknowledgements
-We thank Yuta Urushibata for his help in analyzing DICOM files and verifying by phantom experiments.
+We thank Yuta Urushibata for his help in analyzing DICOM files and verifying DICOM info by phantom experiments.

 ### License
 BCILDCMCONVERT is licensed under the terms of the MIT license.